 Meals: Breakfast and Lunch

-Inclusions: accommodations, transportation in a 12-passenger Ford Transit or similar, driver/guide (Chip Clouse), daily guided wildlife viewing with spotting scope available, entrance fees, and meals as listed.
+Inclusions: double occupancy accommodations, transportation in “The Roaming Bison” Custom Safari Van, driver/guide (Chip Clouse), daily guided wildlife viewing with spotting scope available, gratuities for your guide and at restaurants for included meals, entrance fees, and meals as listed.

-Exclusions: one dinner, travel insurance, optional gratuities, and activities not listed in the itinerary.
+Exclusions: two dinners, travel insurance, optional gratuities for hotel staff, and activities not listed in the itinerary.

 *Reflects payment by check.
 Credit card fees assessed based type of card used at time of payment.